gabri1997/kidney-failure-prediction/README.md

 The `linear_classifier.py` file allows retraining a linear classifier using the previously extracted features.

+### Wsi + Fluo

 The classifier is trained using features extracted from both WSI and Fluo images belonging to the same biopsy (`fetaures_train.py`).

 Once trained, an evaluation is performed using the features present in the file `features_test.py`.

+### Only WSI test

+The classifier is trained using features extracted from the all the patches of all the WSI (`features_train_wsi.pt`)

+Once trained, an evaluation is performed using the features present in the file `features_test_wsi.py`.

+The unique parameter is the type of the experiment (--type), that could be "fused" or "WSI".

 <img src="Imges/linear.png" alt="Alt text" title="Linear output">